zou-Justin/Cyber_Fall/Lab04-CTF/CTFWalkthrough.md

 1. Paste the string into a base10 to base16 decoder
 2. And paste that new string into a base16 to text converter, which should give you your final result
 ## Task 21
+This task is very difficult if you do not know what software you would need, especially since the hint for this question is not particulary useful.
+However, notice that the file you download is a `pcapng` file which would typically be used along software like wireshark, which you can download [here](https://www.wireshark.org/).
+After downloading all of the requirements of wireshark, you should
+1. Open up the pcang file by double clicking it, which will open up wireshark
+2. Press `Ctrl + F` and search by String
+3. Type in `THM`
+4. Go to the final part of the files and look at the one that says ok (text/plain)
+5. Click on it and you should be able to see the flag you wanted.